aung306/data-processing/README.md

 # CIS4930 Data Processing & Storage
 ## Setup Instructions

-If main.class is not present, create the file by running
+If main.class is not updated, update the file by running

 ```javac main.java```